sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 For the case of iterable actions, `Parallel::mutable_cache_item_is_ready` is typically called from the `is_ready` function of the iterable action, and the callback is `perform_algorithm()`.
-In the example below, the vector is considered up-to-date if it is non-empty:
+In the example below, the vector is considered up-to-date if it is non-empty.
+If the vector is not up-to-date, then when it becomes up-to-date the callback function will be invoked; in this case the callback function re-runs `perform_algorithm`, which will call the same `is_ready` function again.

 \snippet Test_AlgorithmGlobalCache.cpp check_mutable_cache_item_is_ready